-Students traveling abroad under the auspices of the University of Iowa are subject to the University of Iowa's Travel Registry policy.
+Students traveling abroad under the auspices of the University of Iowa are subject to the University of Iowa's International Travel Policy for Students.
 This policy applies to all students (undergraduate, graduate and professional degree students) traveling outside of the U.S. in a student capacity for University of Iowa related purposes – which may include, but are not limited to: study, research, internships, service, conferences, presentations, teaching, performances, rotations, practica, athletic competitions, and/or other non-credit bearing activities.
-If any portion of the travel (including research) is funded by a UI entity, the travel is automatically subject to the University of Iowa's Travel Registry policy.
+If any portion of the travel is funded by a UI entity, the travel is automatically subject to the University of Iowa's International Travel Policy for Students.

-The University of Iowa's Travel Registry Policy requires students to register their University of Iowa related travel* with, and provide a copy of their passport to, Study Abroad, as well as enroll in the Regents mandated International Health Insurance Plan.
+The University of Iowa requires students to register their University of Iowa related travel with, and provide a copy of their passport to, International Programs, as well as enroll in the Iowa Regents Universities International Health Insurance Plan.
 Upon submission of the Travel Registration Form (found below) to International Programs, participants will be automatically enrolled in the Regents-mandated International Health Insurance Plan and billed for it on their U-bill.
-The cost is currently $1.22 per day, and there is a 7-day minimum coverage period.
+There is a 7-day minimum coverage period.
+Current cost can be found on the Health Insurance Information page.

 Depending on the travel destination(s), students might also be required to fill out a Travel Warning Waiver.
 If you are a student intending to travel to a location currently under a U.S. Department of State Travel Warning or Alert, contact International Programs to discuss possible approval of your plans before registering your travel: email@example.com.
 Depending on the circumstances within a given country, some travel will not be approved, or may be restricted.

 REQUIRED steps for registering your travel, which must be done at least 30 days prior to your departure: